 ARTISTS REPERTORY THEATRE’S (Artists Rep or ART) mission is to produce intimate, provocative theatre and provide a home for a diverse community of artists and audiences to take creative risks.

-Artists Rep (est. 1982) is Portland’s oldest professional theatre company and has become a significant presence in the U.S. regional theatre with a legacy of world, national, and regional premieres of provocative new work with the highest standards of stagecraft.
+Artists Rep (est. 1982) is Portland’s oldest professional theatre company and has become a significant presence in American theatre with a legacy of regional, national, and world premieres of provocative new work with the highest standards of stagecraft.
 In 2016, ART became the 72nd member of the League of Resident Theatres (LORT) and is an Associate Member of the National New Play Network (NNPN).
 Plays developed by ART have subsequently been produced in New York, Chicago, London, and throughout the country.
 Recognition for ART developed plays includes the Dramatists Guild Foundation Award, the Edgerton New Play Award, NEA Funding, the Mellon Foundation National Playwright Residency Program, American Theatre Magazine’s Most-Produced Plays, and coverage in the New Yorker and the New York Times.
 In 2021, the Oregon Media Production Association (OMPA) honored Artists Rep with the Creative Innovation Award for the company’s pivot to digital mediums in response to the COVID-19 Pandemic.
-Artists Rep is Portland’s premier mid-size regional theatre company and is currently led by Interim Artistic Director Luan Schooler and Executive Director J.S.
+Artists Rep is Portland’s premier mid-size regional theatre company and is currently led by Artistic Director Jeanette Harrison and Executive Director J.S.
 May.

 The organization is committed to local artists and features a company of Resident Artists and professionals of varied theatre disciplines who are a driving force behind Artists Rep’s creative output and identity.